 The Pereira Family

-We are the Pereira’s, a family of 3 – Julius Costatino Pereira, Jenney Rodrigues é Pereira and Lynn Trinity Pereira; our 3 year old daughter.
+We are the Pereira’s, a family of 4 – Julius Costatino Pereira, Jenney Rodrigues é Pereira and our children Lynn and Raphael.

 Just in case you are guessing whether we are from Mexico or from some other beautiful South American country, we are not.
 We come from the land of a billion sparks – India; specifically, from the land of sand, sea and seafood – Goa; a tiny state on the west coast of the Indian sub-continent.
 (Also best described by some as the “Miami of India”) Unlike the rest of India that was ruled by the British, Goa was colonized by the Portuguese back in the 15th century which explains our western names, the Portuguese culture and above all the Portuguese cuisine.